 How many units of alcohol is too much?

-Because there are so many factors that determine a person’s legal drink drive limit in the UK (or anywhere), it’s impossible to put into a single figure on how many units of alcohol is too much.
+Because there are so many factors that determine a person’s legal drink-drive limit in the UK (or anywhere), it’s impossible to put into a single figure how many units of alcohol is too much.

 A pint of regular lager takes two hours to leave your system, a large glass of wine takes four hours, and a single shot of spirit takes one hour.
 You also need to take into account the hour it takes for the alcohol to enter your bloodstream.